 Immunity statutes protect the reporters from civil or criminal liability that they might otherwise incur.
-This protection is extended to both mandatory and voluntary reporters.

 Tennessee law does not provide any type of evidentiary privileges - such as husband-wife privilege, psychiatrist-patient privilege, psychologist-patient privilege - for excluding evidence regarding harm or the cause of harm to a child in any dependency and neglect proceeding resulting from a report of such harm or a criminal prosecution for severe child abuse.